 Demeter's, p.
 4. Robert's Rules of Order Newly Revised, another parliamentary manual, defines parliamentary law as follows:

-Contrary to common perception, parliamentary procedure is not synonymous with the book Robert's Rules of Order (11th Edition)("RONR").
-Instead, there are several major parliamentary books, with RONR being the most popular (used by approximately 85% of U.S. organizations).
+Contrary to common perception, parliamentary procedure is not synonymous with the book Robert's Rules of Order (12th Edition)("RONR").
+Instead, there are several major parliamentary books, with RONR being the most popular (used by approximately 85% of U.S. organizations that use a parliamentary authority).
 Another well-known parliamentary authority is Sturgis Standard Code of Parliamentary Procedure, used by approximately 10% of organizations (and a much easier book from which to learn parliamentary procedure).
 There are other excellent manuals of parliamentary procedure available.
 However, the fact that RONR is the most widely used book as well as the easiest to locate argues in its favor as a parliamentary authority.

 Most associations formally adopt written rules of parliamentary procedure.
 This can be accomplished by adopting a rule (typically in the constitution or bylaws) that a particular book shall be the parliamentary authority.
 The procedural rules in that book then govern meetings when not inconsistent with higher authority, such as state or federal law.
 This parliamentary authority can be supplemented with more detailed rules for specific situations.